 This is being dubbed by the media as “The Great Resignation Wave” as people across the globe leave their places of employment.
 Experts are unsure whether these resignations will hit all at once in a “Turnover Tsunami” or the effect will be slower and longer felt.
 Anecdotally, having spoken to our clients and community members, we know that many organisations have seen an uptick in resignations.

-On top of this, global expenses app, ExpenseOnDemand recently published data showing how businesses are planning for the ‘new normal’ post-COVID: “95% of businesses surveyed said they would be recruiting for new roles in 2021 as the economy begins to recover and the vaccination efforts allows the country to open back up.”
+On top of this, global expenses app, ExpenseOnDemand has published data showing how businesses are planning for the ‘new normal’ post-COVID: “95% of businesses surveyed said they would be recruiting for new roles in 2021 as the economy begins to recover and the vaccination efforts allows the country to open back up.”